jarvisar/sorting-algos/README.md

 ## Installation

-To install and run this app on your local machine, follow these steps:
+To install and run this app on a local machine, follow these steps:

-1. Clone the repository to your local machine using the command:
+1. Clone the repository to the local machine using the command:

 `git clone https://github.com/jarvisar/sorting-algos.git`